 Trails lead through fields to a dock on Hodgeon Cove, around a freshwater pond, and through the woods with viewpoints of the fields and waterfront.
 The trail through the woods, heading left from the parking lot, offers a 0.76-mile loop around the entire property.

-The farm includes 0.6 miles of universal access trail.
+The farm includes 0.7 miles of universal access trail.
 The trail begins at the lower (disability access) parking lot adjacent to the farmhouse/ visitor center.
 After crossing a bridge the trail splits.
 One section of trail extends approximately 700 feet to the shore of Hodgdon Cove in Boothbay Harbor, with fields on either side providing open views of the shore.
-The other section, to be fully compelted and opened for universal access at the end of summer 2021, extends around a freshwater pond, with a land bridge between the pond and the shore of Hodgdon Cove offering both fresh and saltwater views.
+The other section loops around a freshwater pond, and then continues from the pond to the shore of Hodgdon Cove, offering both fresh and saltwater views.

 The universal access trails are 5 feet wide, with one bridge that is 4 feet wide.
 All the bridges have handrails.
 The trail is composed of crushed stone and is hardened with a gentle grade throughout.
 The steepest trail grades are right near the farmhouse - accessing the trail from the disability parking, and the short portion between this access point and the first bridge.
 There are a number of resting spots along the way including benches and a picnic table.